 Breastfeeding in Public Act

-Colorado Revise Statues 25-6-302 established that a mother may breastfeed in any place she has a right to be.
+Colorado Revised Statues 25-6-302 established that a mother may breastfeed in any place she has a right to be.

 This act acknowledges Colorado is involved in the national movement to recognize the importance of breastfeeding, within the scope of complete pediatric care, and to encourage removal of societal boundaries placed on breastfeeding in public.